zynsniper/Tetris/README.md

 ## ▶️ How to Play

-1. Open the `index.html` file in any modern web browser.
+1. Open the `index.html` file in any web browser.
 2. Use the keyboard controls to move and rotate pieces.
 3. Clear lines to earn points.
-4. The game ends when pieces stack to the top.

 ---